swissChili/forthc/readme.md

 just segfault.
 I'd like to implement warnings in the compiler for doing things you probably shouldn't be (like dereferencing an integer).

-The code above defines a function named square with `: square'.
-The code until the `;' is the body of the function.
-The first instruction (called a word in forth) is `dup', which duplicates the top item on the stack (in this case, the number to be squared).
-Then it calls `*' to multiply the top two items on the stack and replace them with their product.
+The code above defines a function named square with `: square`.
+The code until the `;`` is the body of the function.
+The first instruction (called a word in forth) is `dup`, which duplicates the top item on the stack (in this case, the number to be squared).
+Then it calls `*` to multiply the top two items on the stack and replace them with their product.
 Note that all subroutines in forth share the same stack, so there is no need to explicitly return a value.